How illness can affect children with diabetes

 If travelling, you may need to take medicine for nausea, vomiting and diarrhoea.

-Yes, paediatric diabetes teams in New Zealand recommend that all children and young people with diabetes have all their immunisations.
-Talk with your family doctor about having immunisation against the flu each year.
+Paediatric diabetes teams in New Zealand recommend that all children and young people with diabetes have all their immunisations.
+Talk with your family doctor about having an immunisation against the flu each year.
 It's free for children and young people with a long-lasting (chronic) condition such as diabetes.
-See more information about flu immunisation.